Mega Man 3

-An action-platform game, Mega Man 3 follows the same format set forth by its two predecessors.
+Mega Man 3 follows the same format set forth by its two predecessors.
 The player, as Mega Man, must complete a series of stages in any order.
 Defeating a stage's boss will earn the player its special weapon, which can be selected and used at will throughout the rest of the game.
 Mega Man 3 introduces new gameplay elements such as Mega Man's canine sidekick Rush and the ability to slide along the ground.
 Unlike the first two installments of the series, artist and designer Keiji Inafune has considered the creation of Mega Man 3 to be very stressful due to time constraints and his own increased responsibilities during its development.

-Following the success of Mega Man 2 released two years earlier, Mega Man 3 has sold 1.17 million copies and has been positively received in critical reviews.
-Its presentation and gameplay has been especially praised, although many sources found the game to be too difficult.
+Following the success of Mega Man 2 released two years earlier, Mega Man 3 has sold 1.08 million copies and has been positively received in critical reviews.
+Its presentation and gameplay have been especially praised, although many sources found the game to be too difficult.
 Like other titles in the series, Mega Man 3 has been re-released several times on other gaming platforms, on mobile phones, and as part of various Mega Man franchise compilations.
 A sequel, Mega Man 4, was released in 1991.

 Plot

 Mega Man 3 takes place during an unspecified year during the 21st century (20XX).
-2-3 months after Mega Man 2, the mad scientist Dr. Wily, having twice had plans for world domination dashed, claims to have reformed and begins work with Dr. Light on a project to build a peace-keeping robot named "Gamma".
+Some time after Mega Man 2, the mad scientist Dr. Wily, having twice had plans for world domination dashed, claims to have reformed and begins work with Dr. Light on a project to build a peace-keeping robot named "Gamma".
 Robot Masters – Top Man, Shadow Man, Spark Man, Magnet Man, Hard Man, Snake Man, Gemini Man, and Needle Man – in charge of a set of "mining worlds", however, go berserk and make off with Gamma's eight power crystals.
 Mega Man is called into action, this time with a canine companion named Rush, to retrieve the crystals from the sites.
 Throughout his mission, the protagonist continuously encounters and spars with Break Man, a masked foe who has abilities comparable to Mega Man's own.
 After Mega Man destroys the eight Robot Masters, he then revisits four of the mining sites to face off against eight "Doc Robots", who possess the abilities of the Robot Masters from Mega Man's previous mission.
 Once the crystals are retrieved, Wily reverts to his evil ways, steals Gamma, and retreats to his new fortress.
-To stop Wily's newest plan to conquer the world, Mega Man destroys Gamma and defeats Wily in a final confrontation.
-As the fortress begins to crumble, Break Man appears in enough time to save Mega Man, but is too late to save Wily, who is seen being crushed under the rubble.
-When Mega Man regains consciousness in Dr. Light's lab, his creator informs him that Break Man was actually his older brother Proto Man.
+To stop Wily's newest plan to conquer the world, Mega Man turns Gamma into scrap metal and defeats Wily in a final confrontation.
+As the fortress begins to crumble, Break Man appears in enough time to save Mega Man but is too late to save Wily, who is seen being crushed under the rubble.
+When Mega Man regains consciousness in Dr. Light's lab, his creator informs him that Break Man is actually his older brother Proto Man.